 God forces His bond-servants to do His will -- This verse goes with

-that it came directly from the hand of Paul.
+verse 3.
 This is definitely a letter that

 Paul wrote, which is important to know, though he always started his letters